My favourite essential oils for healthy hair growth

 Relaxing oil for deep sleep

-In aromatherapy, this oil works very relaxing and prepares you for a deep, restful sleep.
+In aromatherapy, this oil works very relaxing and prepares you for a night of deep, restful sleep.

 Battle drug addiction with Clary Sage oil